 - High School Diploma (minimum overall average of 80 percent)

 - GED or New York State approved equivalent (High School Transcript for completed coursework)

 - External Diploma (EDP)

 Course Requirements for Applicants

-All applicants must have successfully completed the following courses within 10 years of the application deadline date:
+All applicants must have successfully completed the following courses with a minimum grade of "C"/75 percent: Algebra, Biology, Chemistry and English.

 High school applicants must submit either SAT or ACT standardized test scores: